|

 We have elections every year and decide several appointments, for

-example chairman, chief organizer of two programs, financial
+example chairman, chief organiser of two programmes, financial

 custodian, liaison clerk and so on, for the smooth operation

 of the IIR activities.
-On the other hand the chief organizer
+On the other hand the chief organiser

 of

-the each day of the spring and summer program are elected and they take
+the each day of the spring and summer programme are elected so that they can take

 Where we are

-Spring&summer program is mainly held within about 1-hour
+programme is mainly held within about an hour

 distance from these campuses by train.